david-schmidt/KEGS-upstream/README.kegs.txt

 	default by specifying a -skip explicitly.

 Apple IIgs Control Panel:
 ------------------------

 You can get to the Apple IIgs control panel (unless some application has locked it out) using Ctrl-Command-ESC.

+Important things to do here: Change the speed to 1MHz (for Apple II compatibility), change the boot device (so you can boot s6d1 directly), and change Slot 4 to Your Card to enable Mockingboard.

 How to use "to_pro":